-- Find out what your Attending expects of you.
+- a.
+Find out what your trainer expects of you.
 Meet and try to exceed their expectations.
 Follow through on every assigned task. - b.
 Be actively involved in the care of your patients to the greatest extent possible.
 Go the extra mile for your patients.
 You will benefit as much as they will. - c.
 Go the extra mile for your team.
 Additional learning will follow.
 The more you put in, the more you will gain.
 Read every day about cases you encountered on the service. - d.
 Read consistently and deeply about all the problems your patients face.
 Raise what you learn in your discussions with your team and in your notes.
 Good ID physicians must be good internal medicine specialists. - e.
 Educate your team members about what you learn whenever possible. - f.
+Supervise your junior colleagues and teach them as frequently as you can. - g.
 Learn to do excellent presentations as early as possible.
-This will make you more effective inpatient care and gain the confidence of your supervisors to allow you more involved inpatient care. - g.
-Ask good questions and expect to be answered.

-- h.
-Speak up-share your thoughts in teaching sessions, share your opinions about your patients' care, constructively discuss how to improve the education you are receiving and the systems around you. - i.
-Actively seek feedback and reflect on your experiences. - j.
+This will make you more effective inpatient care and gain the confidence of your supervisors to allow you more involved inpatient care. - h.
+Ask good questions and expect to be answered. - i.
+Speak up-share your thoughts in teaching sessions, share your opinions about your patients' care, constructively discuss how to improve the education you are receiving and the systems around you. - j.
+Actively seek feedback and reflect on your experiences. - k.
 Keep your goals focused on the right priorities, in the following order: patient care, learning, and personal satisfaction.
-You should always strive to meet all three goals. - k.
-Always be enthusiastic.
+You should always strive to meet all three goals. - L. Always be enthusiastic.
 Be caring and conscientious and strive to deliver outstanding quality to your patients as you learn as much as you can from every experience.

-The following expectations are common from all House staff working at the medical centre:
+The following expectations are common from all House staff working at the medical Centre:

 - I. Attend all clerkship activities on time.
 If you must be absent, get permission in advance. - II.
 Dress professionally.
-The way you dress makes a statement about your division and the medical profession; it will influence the way you are perceived by your patients and your colleagues.
+The way you dress makes a statement about your division and the medical profession: it will influence the way you are perceived by your patients and your colleagues.
 If you have any question about what constitutes professional dress, consult the hospital policy or senior staff. - III.
-Treat every member of the health care team, your colleagues on the clerkship team, and every patient with respect. - IV.
-Always introduce yourself, correctly identifying your role on the team as a fellow in ID. - V. Make sure your handwriting is legible and ensure every note includes your name, role, and pager number. - VI.
+Treat every member of the health care team, your colleagues on the clerkship team, and every patient with respect.

+- IV.
+Always introduce yourself, correctly identifying your role on the team as a fellow in ID. - V. Make sure your recommendations are clear and specific.
+Each medical note includes your supervisors name, your name, role, and contact number. - VI.
 Preserve confidentiality.
 Do not discuss patients in public places and destroy all papers with patient-specific information that are not part of the medical record.

 Do not look in the chart (paper or electronic) of any patient for whom you are not caring - VII.
 Although you deserve breaks and vacations; make sure you finalize your patient workup and complete your duties before leaving. - VIII.
 Be compassionate with patients and their families and be a good listener.

-Supervision Policy.
+Supervision Policy

-- 1. Direct by ID supervisor - 2.
-Indirect which include a review of the patient management chart, notes of ID supervisor in the logbook. - 3.
-Assessment examination between 1st and 2nd year (written an clinical conducted by Attending ID and account for 20 mark of total marks).
+- 1. Direct by ID trainer supervision - 2.
+Indirect that include a review of the fellow's patient management chart and notes of ID supervisor in the logbook. - 3.
+Monthly formal evaluations by rotation supervisor - 4.
+End of first year's clinical assessment including OSPE exam conducted locally (objective structured practical exam).